Hybachi LeMar’s new book is out now – “The Ghetto-bred Anarchist”

 * we are seeking distributors and bookstores to help share Hybachi’s works – please get in contact *

-“The Ghetto-bred Anarchist” is also available for purchase from the IWW Store, PM Press, Firestorm Books, and throughout Chicago at Quimbys Books, Pilsen Community Books, The Underground Bookstore, Skunk Cabbage Books, and Tangible Books.
+“The Ghetto-bred Anarchist” is also available for purchase from the IWW Store, PM Press, Firestorm Books (Asheville NC), Black Lantern Books (Inglewood CA), throughout Chicago at Quimbys Books, Pilsen Community Books, The Underground Bookstore, Skunk Cabbage Books, and Tangible Books; and throughout New York City at Bluestockings Books, The P.I.T., The Word is Change, and Black Bird Infoshop.

 132 pages.
 Union printed.